Name of the Group:

 Benedetta Blarasin (PhD Student)

-In the context of kernicterus, we are currently investigating: A) The epigenetic impact of bilirubin on brain development, which has transient effects (e.g., on differentiation, synaptogenesis, plasticity, repair, energy metabolism, etc.) localized to specific brain structures, with a trascriptomic imprinting in motor areas.
-The identified genes may explain the higher frequency of neuropsychiatric syndromes in adulthood for individuals who experienced neonatal jaundice.
-B) We are also investigating genetic variables that may be responsible for the symptomatic variability observed in clinical cases, with the ultimate goal of creating a diagnostic chip that allows for more precise identification of neonates at risk of neurological damage, optimizing and individualizing treatments.
-C) Based on the acquired biomolecular knowledge, we are validating pharmacological approaches (primarily curcumin) to counteract neurological damage despite the presence of severe jaundice.
-These approaches are easily applicable even in low-income countries where neonatal jaundice still causes neonatal death.
+In the field of kernicterus, we are currently investigating A) the epigenetic impact of bilirubin on brain development, which presents transient effects (e.g. on differentiation, synaptogenesis, plasticity and repair, energy metabolism, etc.) localized to specific brain structures, which a transcriptomic imprinting in motor areas.
+The genes identified, among other things, could explain the higher frequency of neuropsychiatric syndromes in adulthood for people who have had neonatal jaundice.
+B) We are also investigating the genetic variables potentially responsible for the symptomatic variability observed in the clinic, with the final aim of creating a diagnostic chip that allows a more precise identification of newborns at risk of neurological damage, with an optimization and individualization of care.
+C) Based on the acquired biomolecular knowledge, pharmacological approaches (primarily curcumin) are being validated that are able to counteract neurological damage despite the presence of severe jaundice.
+These approaches are easy to implement even in low-incoming countries where neonatal jaundice is still a cause of neonatal death.

-A parallel project concerns the role of calcium homeostasis in bilirubin-induced neurotoxicity, aiming to find new therapeutic approaches to prevent permanent neurological damage in neonates affected by severe and prolonged hyperbilirubinemia.
+A parallel project concerns the role of calcium homeostasis in bilirubin neurotoxicity, in order to find new therapeutic approaches to prevent permanent neurological damage in newborns affected by severe and prolonged hyperbilirubinemia.

-Regarding the development of new experimental models for the study of liver diseases, two different approaches are being followed: The first focuses on obtaining polarized hepatocytes from urine samples, aiming to have a model for the study of liver diseases that is minimally invasive, can be preserved through freezing, and allows the study of molecular mechanisms of the pathology and drug screening.
-Alongside this, as a 3D model, organoids from primary adult hepatocytes capable of remaining in culture for over a month are being developed.
+Regarding the development of new experimental models for the study of liver diseases, two different approaches are being followed.
+The first is focused on obtaining polarized hepatocytes from urine samples, in order to have a model for the study of liver diseases that can be obtained in a minimally invasive way, preserved by freezing and that allows the study of the molecular mechanisms of the pathology as well as drug screening.
+In addition to this, as a 3D model, organoids are being developed from adult primary hepatocytes capable of remaining in culture for over a month.